outofcoffee/imposter/docs/performance_tuning.md

 ### Resource matching performance

 [Resource matching](./configuration.md) is typically the fastest method of providing conditional responses.
 This is the case for request properties such as headers, query parameters, path parameters, path and HTTP method.
-In the case of using [JsonPath to query the request body](./request_matching.md) to conditionally match resources, however, the body must be parsed, which is computationally expensive and will result in lower performance.
+In the case of using [JsonPath or XPath to query the request body](./request_matching.md) to conditionally match resources, however, the body must be parsed, which is computationally expensive and will result in lower performance.

 ### Response Templating performance